 We expand perspectives through exposure to creative and thoughtful individuals, cultural and musical experiences.

-Programming is also underwritten by local businesses, and 9% of our budget comes from the Corporation for Public Broadcasting.
+Programming is produced by staff and over 80 volunteers.
+Over 2,000 households in Indiana and elsewhere are donating "members" of our stations.
+Programming is also underwritten by local businesses, and about 9% of our annual budget comes from the Corporation for Public Broadcasting.

-NIPR's board chair is Doug Powers.
-WBOI's news director is Sean Bueter.
-Virginia Alvino and Julia Meek also produce news and arts and cultural reports.
+NIPR's board chair is David Milne.
+Chair of our ‘Building A Sound Future’ campaign is Doug Powers.
+WBOI's program director and operations manager is Katy Anderson.
+Rebecca Green, Zach Bernard, Ben Clemmer, Barb Anguiano and Julia Meek also produce news and arts and cultural reports.

 WBOI 89.1 NPR News & Diverse Music broadcasts programs from NPR.
 Additional providers include American Public Media, Public Radio International, and PRX.
 WBOI produces about 30 hours of local programming each week.

 Classical 94.1 WBNI is a 24-hour classical music station, offering over 30 hours of locally-programmed music each week.
-In addition WBNI airs symphonies from around the world, as well as the MET Opera and the Masterworks concerts of the Fort Wayne Philharmonic.
+In addition WBNI airs orchestras and ensembles from around the world, as well as the Metropolitan Opera and the Masterworks concerts of the Fort Wayne Philharmonic.